jdevemy/gochimitheque/README.md

 Please do not (never) contact the members of the Chimithèque development team directly.

 Subscribe to the mailing list: <https://groupes.renater.fr/sympa/subscribe/chimitheque?previous_action=info> or open a Github issue.

+# Use of categories and tags

+For chemical and biological reagents, there is now the possibility to class products in different categories in order to make easier product research.
+This solution is available when creating a new product sheet with a scrolling menu and suggest different preregistered product categories.
+It is possible to create a new category if concerned product does not feet with already existing suggestions.
+This solution allows in main menu, with advanced research, to show only products called with a specific category, and thus have a global vision on a specific class of products.

+This solution is completed with the possibility to apply tags on chemical or biological reagents, also available in product sheet section.
+This allows to associate a product with various fields, methods, protocols, projects, or application domains.
+Like previously, preregistered tags are proposed in a scrolling menu with the possibility to create new tags.
+For example, a stem cell culture medium can be associated with Stem Cells, Cell Culture or Culture Medium tags.
+This function may reveal particularly useful to rapidly show products associated with a specific activity, projects or method in the advanced research of Chimithéque main menu.
+Moreover, it is a way to personalize and adapt product research according to a lab or a structure specific needs or habits.

 # V1/V2 version